Easiest Instrument to Play & Best to Learn On

 They all can be complicated or somewhat frustrating to learn at first.
 Especially if you just want to get rocking.
 However if you put your mind to it these instruments listed are easy to play.

 Remember the sound you produce is really vibrations and you just need to organize it with elements of rhythm and harmony.
 The beauty of these instruments is they help you get that sound pretty quickly even in under a few hours.
-Who knows you may need to get recording microphones to start producing music.
+Who knows you may need to setup a home recording studio to start producing music.

 Harmonicas are the probably the easiest instrument to play.